saurabhkumarsah/JaiKisan/README.md

 ```
 npm start
 ```

-This will start the server on the specified port.
+The server will start listening on `http://localhost:3000` by default.